Date of Award

 Past research has shown that people who have high levels of happiness show greater job performance and productivity than those who are less happy (Lyubomirsky, King, & Diener, et al., 2005) and that happiness can be improved in both non-depressed and depressed people (Sin & Lyubomirsky, 2009; Seligman, Steel, Park, & Peterson., 2005).
 However, little research has been done on the application of positivity interventions in the classroom context.
 In 4 academic classrooms, positivity and control interventions were applied.
 I then measured well-being, engagement, and classroom performance.
 I found that the positivity intervention resulted in higher engagement and classroom performance for advanced students, but not for introductory students.

-Spice, Laura M., "The Effect of Induced Happiness Levels on Academic Performance" (2011).
+Spice, Laura Marie, "The Effect of Induced Happiness Levels on Academic Performance" (2011).
 Undergraduate Honors Thesis Collection.
-Paper 99.
+99.